Panzer I: Other frontline-type Panzer I tanks

 Two more combat versions of the Panzer I were designed and produced between 1939 and 1942.
 By this stage, the design concept had been superseded by medium and heavy tanks and neither variant was produced in sufficient numbers to have a real impact on the progress of the war.
 These new tanks had nothing in common with either the Ausf.
 A or B except name.
 One of these, the Panzer I Ausf.
 C, was designed jointly between Krauss-Maffei and Daimler-Benz in 1939 to provide an amply armored and armed reconnaissance light tank.
 The Ausf.
 C boasted a completely new chassis and turret, a modern torsion-bar suspension and five Schachtellaufwerk-style interleaved roadwheels.
 It also had a maximum armor thickness of 30 millimeters (1.18 in), over twice that of either the Ausf.
-A or B, and was armed with a Mauser EW 141 semi-automatic anti-tank rifle, with a 50-round drum, firing powerful armor-piercing 7.92×94mm Patronen 318 anti-tank rounds.
+A or B, and was armed with a Mauser EW 141 semi-automatic anti-tank rifle, with a 50-round drum magazine, firing powerful armor-piercing 7.92×94mm Patronen 318 anti-tank rounds.
 Forty of these tanks were produced, along with six prototypes.
 Two tanks were deployed to 1st Panzer Division in 1943, and the other thirty-eight were deployed to the LVIII Panzer Reserve Corps during the Normandy landings.